Fuller ministry (1921)

-James Dooley became Premier following the death of John Story.
+James Dooley became Premier following the death of John Storey.
 In December 1921 Fuller indicated to Levy that it was likely he could form a coalition with the Progressives and Levy resigned as speaker on 12 December 1921.
 Levy was replaced by Labor's Simon Hickey and the government was defeated on the floor of the house 44 votes to 45.
 The Dooley ministry resigned and as a result Fuller was asked by Governor Sir Walter Davidson to form a government.
 The coalition did not have complete support, with Nationalists William Ashford and William Bagnall reportedly dissatisfied, while formal coalition was opposed by the True Blue members of the Progressive party, led by Michael Bruxner and Ernest Buttenshaw.
 Stephen Perdriau said that while he his name had been read out as a minister, he had not accepted or rejected the position.
 It is not clear who Fuller hoped would take the role of speaker, however when the Legislative Assembly resumed, Bagnall offered to accept the role of speaker, stating that "I cannot reconcile myself to this recognition of the men who were the chief assassins of the last National Government, and to seeing them placed in the high and honorable positions of Ministers of the Crown".
 Rather than have Bagnall as speaker, Levy agreed to return to the role.
 Fuller sought an early election, which was refused and the ministry resigned, seven hours after it was commissioned.

 Dooley reformed government, serving until it was defeated at the election in March 1922.